tiendu/tiendu.github.io/_posts/2026-02-12-conformalized-quantile-regression-eng.md

 ## Calibration is where uncertainty becomes real

 Conformal prediction treats calibration as an empirical correction step.

-Instead of assuming the model is perfectly calibrated, we measure its mistakes on a held-out dataset.
+Instead of assuming the model is perfectly calibrated, we measure how its predicted intervals actually behave on data it has not seen before.

+But first --- where do the interval bounds come from?

+We train two regression models:

+-   `q_low(x)` predicts a lower conditional quantile (for example, the 5th percentile).
+-   `q_high(x)` predicts an upper conditional quantile (for example, the 95th percentile).

+Together they define an adaptive prediction band:

+    [q_low(x), q_high(x)]

+Unlike fixed-width intervals, this band can widen or tighten depending on local structure in the data.
+Regions with higher variability naturally produce wider intervals.

+However, raw quantile regression does not guarantee that a nominal "90% interval" truly contains the target 90% of the time.

+Calibration is what turns adaptive uncertainty into *reliable* uncertainty.

+### Measuring how wrong the interval is

+We introduce a held-out calibration dataset that is never used for training.

-For each calibration example:
+For each calibration example, we compute:

+    score_i = max(
+        q_low(x_i) - y_i,
-    score = max(q_low(x_i) - y_i, y_i - q_high(x_i))
+        y_i - q_high(x_i)
+    )

+This score answers a simple question:

+> *How much did the interval fail to contain reality?*

-This measures how far the true value falls outside the predicted interval.
+-   If the true value lies inside the interval, the score is â¤ 0.

-We then compute a correction factor `q_hat` and expand the interval:
+-   If it falls outside, the score becomes positive --- indicating how much wider the interval needed to be.

+The use of `max()` here captures the worst-sided violation, ensuring both lower and upper failures are treated symmetrically.

+### Computing the correction factor

+Collect all calibration scores:

+    S = {score_1, score_2, ..., score_n}

+Sort the scores in ascending order:

+    S_sorted = sort(S)

+Define the index:

+    k = ceil((n + 1) * (1 - alpha))

+Then set:

+    q_hat = S_sorted[k]

+where:

+- `n` is the number of calibration samples,
+- `alpha` is the target miscoverage rate (e.g., 0.1 for a 90% interval).

+In words: `q_hat` is the empirical `(1 - alpha)` quantile of the calibration scores, using a finite-sample correction that preserves coverage guarantees.

+Finally, we expand every future interval:

     [q_low(x) - q_hat,  q_high(x) + q_hat]

-This single adjustment turns an adaptive but potentially miscalibrated interval into one with finite-sample coverage guarantees --- without assuming Gaussian noise or any specific distribution.

-In other words:
+In essence:

 -   quantile regression shapes the interval,
--   conformal calibration makes it trustworthy.
+-   conformal calibration makes it honest.

 ---